Qiskit/qiskit/src/qasm-simulator-cpp/README.md

 #### Parallel state vector update

 The second type of parallelization is used to update large N-qubit state vectors in parallel.
 This is only available if the simulator is compiled with **OpenMP** using the `-fopenmp` option.
-Parallelization is activated when the number of qubits in a circuit is greater than the number specified by `"theshold_omp_gate"`, and it uses any remaining threads *after* shot parallelization.
+Parallelization is activated when the number of qubits in a circuit is greater than the number specified by `"threshold_omp_gate"`, and it uses any remaining threads *after* shot parallelization.
 Once above the threshold the number of threads used *per shot thread* is given by the minimum of: the number of CPU cores/number of shot threads (rounded down), the `"max_threads_gate"` config setting.
 The default threshold is 20 qubits.
 Lowering this may reduce performance due to the overhead of thread management on the shared state vector.

 ### Using a custom initial state